Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: Results and Discussions

 Curves had opposite trends in amplitude for each gender while the trend was similar for pitch for both genders.
 However, although we would have assumed that the amplitude and pitch of the pain sound might be proportional to the palpation force, we observed a sharp decline of palpation force (5N) around 0.9 pitch level for both genders.
 Hence, this can be considered proof of the multidimensional nature of pain sounds in palpation.
 The trend for these two occasions when pitch is considered are somewhat similar.
 Hence, we observe a pattern in the pitch and amplitude of pain sound corresponding to palpation forces.
 However, we argue that finding a general equation to generate appropriate sound properties in pain requires more trials covering a larger population.
 Again, these trends were often influenced by participants' subjective comfort.
 This suggests that reverse correlation, where participant feedback may not always align with the objective experience of pain, can complicate the accurate generation of pain expressions.
 Additionally, cognitive biases or emotional factors could influence how pain sounds are processed, leading to less consistent responses.
 These findings underscore the importance of accounting for gender-based perceptual differences in studies involving pain sounds, as they can significantly affect the interpretation of results and the design of such experiments.

 Results of the experiment conclude that there is a complex and multidimensional relationship between palpation force and auditory pain expressions.
 While general trends were observed—such as lower amplitudes being preferred for lower forces and higher amplitudes for higher forces—participants’ subjective comfort often influenced their feedback.
 This introduces potential bias in the mapping of pain sounds, indicating that reverse correlation may complicate the alignment between the objective experience of pain and the robot's expressions.
 The study highlights the challenges in accurately generating pain sounds.
 It suggests that adaptive, real-time learning models may be more effective than relying on predefined datasets for pain expression generation.
+Hence, co-optimizing with machine learning may offer a more adaptable approach to studying multidimensional human data.

+Our experimental results revealed gender-related differences in the perception and expression of pain sounds, particularly in the thresholds at which pain was perceived as intense.
+While this study did not aim to investigate these differences in depth, prior literature suggests that both physiological and psychosocial factors may contribute.

+On the physiological side, differences in pain sensitivity, hormonal modulation (e.g., estrogen’s influence on nociceptive processing), and auditory perception thresholds have been reported across genders \cite{fillingim2009sex}.
+Psychologically, gender norms and expressivity may influence how participants perceive and evaluate pain sounds—e.g., males may downregulate perceived intensity, while females may be more attuned to emotional vocalizations \cite{wiesenfeld2005sex, soetanto2006there}.
+Such variations may persist across gender, age, and ethnicity.
+However, broader observations involving diverse participants and robotic systems will be necessary to generalize these findings within the domain of human–robot interaction.